Plane Crashes Into House Near Midway

 Key Takeaways:

-• An Aero Commander 500 cargo plane crashed into a house near Chicago's Midway International Airport shortly after taking off, killing the pilot.
+• An Aero Commander 500 cargo plane crashed into a house near Midway International Airport, killing the pilot but miraculously sparing an elderly couple asleep inside.

-• The pilot had reported engine problems to air traffic control and was attempting to return to the airport.
+• The pilot reported engine problems shortly after takeoff and was attempting to return to the airport when the crash occurred.

 See a mistake?
 Contact us.